Gymnema: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Gymnema sylvestre has demonstrated beneficial effects on lipid profiles according to several studies on animal models.
-These studies suggest that Gymnema extract reduces fat digestibility and increases fecal excretion of cholesterol, neutral sterols, and steroid acids.
-The gymnemic acids, active components of Gymnema, could inhibit the intestinal absorption of fatty acids, which partly explains these hypolipemic effects.
-For example, a study using a saponin-rich aqueous extract administered to obese rats showed a significant decrease in food intake, weight, and an improvement in lipid profiles, including a reduction in triglycerides, total cholesterol, LDL cholesterol, VLDL cholesterol, and an increase in HDL cholesterol.
+Gymnema sylvestre has demonstrated beneficial effects on lipid profiles in several animal model studies.
+These investigations suggest that Gymnema extract reduces the digestibility of fats and increases fecal excretion of cholesterol, neutral sterols, and acidic steroids.
+The gymnemic acids, the active components of Gymnema, may inhibit intestinal absorption of fatty acids, which would partly explain these hypolipidemic effects.
+For example, a study using an aqueous extract rich in saponins administered to obese rats showed a significant decrease in food intake and body weight, and an improvement in lipid profiles, including reductions in triglycerides, total cholesterol, LDL cholesterol, VLDL cholesterol, and an increase in HDL cholesterol.
 Another study using a standardized ethanolic extract observed significant reductions in body mass index and lipid parameters in rats.
-The results also showed a decrease in serum levels of leptin, insulin, glucose, and a reduction in oxidative stress.
+The results also showed decreased serum levels of leptin, insulin, and glucose, as well as a reduction in oxidative stress.
 However, these effects observed in animals have not yet been demonstrated in humans.

 Usages associés